WineHandpicked by IWSC

 Some of the best Japanese wine is made using the country's signature pink-skinned Koshu grape

-Japan may not be the first wine-producing country on your lips, but they’ve been making wine there for more than 1,000 years – the first vines were planted on the main island of Honshu, at Katsunuma in the prefecture (region) of Yamanashi, as far back as the 8th century.
+Japan may not be the first wine-producing country on your lips but the Japanese have been making wine for more than 1,000 years – the first vines were planted on the main island of Honshu at Katsunuma in the prefecture (region) of Yamanashi as far back as the 8th century.
 Japan makes a varied selection of wines from its 18,000 hectares of vineyards, and we’ve put together a list of the best Japanese wines based on expert picks from this year’s IWSC.

 The grape varieties used in Japan vary from the familiar French varieties such as Chardonnay and Cabernet Sauvignon to the star performer: Koshu.
 This delicate pink-skinned variety is much loved in its homeland, and its tolerance against humidity – a perennial problem in Japan – gives it an edge over its Western cousins.